JoanaS2/Sea-Essence/README.md

 ### How to Fork
 To fork this repository:
 - Log in to Git Hub
-- Find the repository for the Sea Essence project and click fork on the top right corner just below settings tab.
+- Find the repository for the Sea Essence project and click fork on the top right corner just below the settings tab.

  - - -
  ## Validator Testing